 The School of Public Administration has been a member of the National Association of Schools of Public Affairs and Administration (NASPAA) since 1973.
-NASPAA is an organization which sets national standards for the Master of Public Administration (MPA) degree program and the other master’s-level degree programs in Public Administration
+NASPAA is an organization which sets national standards for the Master of Public Administration (MPA) degree program and the other master’s-level degree programs in Public Administration.

-The Master of Public Administration degree program at Kentucky State University was accredited by NASPAA in June 1997.
-The program is modeled after NASPAA’s standards for such programs and shares its educational philosophy.
+The MPA degree program at Kentucky State University was initially accredited by NASPAA in June 1997 and subsequently re-accredited in 2004 and 2011.
+The MPA is modeled after NASPAA’s standards for such programs and shares its educational philosophy.
 The objectives of the MPA program include providing knowledge, skills, and experience that can be directly utilized by public and private sector professionals in their changing work environment.
-The program equips students with the technical skills and liberal arts values necessary for responsible administrative roles in state, local, federal, quasi governmental, non-profit, and private sector systems.
+The program equips students with the technical skills and liberal arts values necessary for responsible administrative roles in state, local, federal, quasi-governmental, non-profit, and private sector systems.
 The program provides the interdisciplinary foundations of public administration, quantitative skills, sensitivity toward humanistic dimensions of public organizations, fiscal management, and computer utilization.

-- An Application for Admission Applications must be received by July 1 for the fall semester; by November 15 for the spring semester; and by April 15 for the summer session.
+- An Application for Admission – Applications must be received by July 1 for the fall semester; by November 15 for the spring semester; and by April 15 for the summer session.

 - Official transcripts indicating that applicants have completed a bachelor’s degree.
 Transcripts of international students must be submitted in English, and any translation of transcripts certified.

-- Three (3) letters of recommendation.
+- Three (3) letters of recommendation

-- A biographical essay briefly explaining why the applicant’s wishes to pursue MPA studies.
+- A biographical essay briefly explaining why the applicant’s wishes to pursue MPA studies

 Students who were previously enrolled in the Master of Public Administration program at Kentucky State University and who wish to resume enrollment after not attending for two or more years, and students returning from suspension must provide the following:

-- An application for re admission and
+- An application for re-admission

-- Official transcripts for all coursework attempted at other colleges or universities during the period of absence from Kentucky State University.
+- Official transcripts for all coursework attempted at other colleges or universities during the period of absence from Kentucky State University